I Am Free-ty World Tour

-I Am Free-ty World Tour was the second worldwide concert tour by South Korean girl group (G)I-dle, in support of their Mini Album I Feel (2023).
+I Am Free-ty World Tour was the second worldwide concert tour by South Korean girl group (G)I-dle, in support of their sixth extended play I Feel (2023).
 The world tour began on June 17, 2023, in Seoul, South Korea, and concluded on October 29 in Singapore.
 The tour consisted of 24 shows in 18 countries in Asia, North America, and Europe.